Skip to content

 How to Get to the Gili Meno Statues - Gili Meno Statues: A Guide to the Underwater Statues in Indonesia

-When Is the Best Time to Visit the Gili Meno Statues?
+The Best Time to Visit the Gili Meno Statues

-The best time to visit the Gili Meno statues for snorkeling is early morning.
+The best time to visit the Gili Meno statues is before 9 AM when the water is calmer, and most tour boats haven’t arrived yet.

 • Before 9 AM: calm water, fewer people